The Bankrate promise

 If the car you are buying has already been repaired, ask the owner for documentation and review it thoroughly.
 Only dealers who carry that car brand are authorized to perform recall repairs.
 However, independent mechanics can complete some car recall repairs at the owner’s expense.

-If a dealer did not complete the repairs, you may want to have a dealer verify the work was done properly and thoroughly.
+If a dealer did not complete the repairs, you may want to have a dealer verify the work was done properly and thoroughly with a used car inspection.

 The bottom line

 Before purchasing a used car, research if the vehicle has been part of any safety recalls and whether the necessary repairs were made.
-The NHTSA is often the best place to determine whether a recall has impacted a car you’d like to buy.
+The NHTSA is the best place to determine whether a recall has impacted a car you want to buy.
+If you discover an open recall on a used car you want, don’t let it deter you.
+Just make sure you take it to a dealership to get the issue fixed.

-To protect yourself after buying a used car, consider signing up for recall alerts issued by the NHTSA.
-You can opt to receive these alerts via email or download the NHTSA’s SaferCar app for your phone to receive recall notifications.
+Then, to protect yourself after buying a used car, consider signing up for recall alerts issued by the NHTSA.
+You can receive these alerts via email or download the NHTSA’s SaferCar app for your phone to receive recall notifications.